namratab94/course_management_system/README.md

 2. Open your web browser and go to [localhost:8888](localhost:8888).

 This will load the login page.
-The login credentials are:
+The login credentials of an admin are:
 * Username: Rado
 * Password: ddd